Discounted Cash Flow Calculator (DCF)

 However, this formula can be used for as long as the company exists (there is no upper limit to

 t ), meaning you would have to project FCFF for a long distant future, which includes many uncertainties.

-In order to avoid this, the discounted cash flow method approach separates the future lifetime of the company in two: one is the projectable future that usually includes 5 to 7 periods in the future and the terminal value that represents all the future cash flows after the projectable periods.
+In order to avoid this, the discounted cash flow method approach separates the future lifetime of the company into two: one is the projectable future that usually includes 5 to 7 periods in the future, and the terminal value that represents all the future cash flows after the projectable periods.

 Terminal value is, in other words, the business value after the period for which cash flows are forecasted.
 We calculate it using the perpetual growth rate method.

 n as the period until when the projectable free cash flow to the firm is forecasted and